Code-Institute-Submissions/bruzgus1-java-script-Milestone_OctResub/README.md

 # Project Goals
 [View the live project here.](https://bruzgus1.github.io/java-script-Milestone/)

-This website based calculator was created to handle basic, non complicated calculations
+This website based calculator was created to handle basic, 2 variable non complicated calculations.
+After the answer is calculated the user needs to press the button "C" to resume use of the calculator

 **User Goals:**